RoryHiggins/JE/engine/docs/src/api/simulation.md

 When run from the client, this ends when the client window is closed or ESC is pressed.

-When run as a script (headless), the simulation will create and be destroyed.
+When run headless (from a lua interpreter) the simulation will start, step once, and then stop.

 **Arguments**